SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   The temporary comparison adapter supplies I420 using the managed RGB conversion.
 Its output cannot independently validate that RGB conversion, even when both codec decoders agree on native planes.

+Intra-reference frame-extent correction after checkpoint `182f39ae5`, verified on 2026-09-05:

+- Source comparison found that extension availability and extension length had been conflated.
+  `Av1IntraSuperblockEncoder.ChromaModeDecision.cs:1211-1240` and
+  `Av1IntraSuperblockEncoder.ModeDecision.cs:2393-2449` previously copied a complete adjacent extent whenever its coding-order availability flag was true.
+Reference `av1/common/reconintra.c:1737-1742,1817-1820` also clips the available count to the remaining coded frame extent, then repeats the final available sample in the edge preparation at `reconintra.c:1149-1184`.
+- The new 56x56 production partition case failed before the correction with `ArgumentOutOfRangeException` at the top-right copy (`edge-extent-before.trx`: two existing 32x32 cases passed, then execution stopped on the new failure).
+This is an implementation defect, not a search-performance hypothesis.
+  Bottom-edge reads also require the bound: `Buffer2DRegion{T}.cs:89-97` limits row width but resolves the row index against the backing buffer, whose encoder border can contain samples outside the coded region.
+- Both shared luma/chroma references and tiled candidate references now bound adjacent samples by the plane's coded extent before endpoint repetition.
+The existing availability rules and allocation ownership remain the governing contracts; no new guard, rejection policy, owner, or scratch buffer was introduced.
+- The rectangular reference cases retain all twelve earlier checks and add six explicit clipped-extent cases across 8, 10, and 12 bits and both orientations.
+They use a larger backing buffer with distinct values beyond the coded region, fixed expected edge sequences, and destination sentinels.
+  The production mixed-partition test retains both 32x32 orientations and adds both 56x56 orientations.
+- Final Release net11.0 build: zero errors and 1,009 existing warnings.
+Serialized Visual Studio VSTest:
+  **273/273 passed** in `edge-extent-final.trx` (20.3789 seconds), covering encoder frames, intra-superblocks, HEIF encoder contracts, and the retained empty-transform cost-helper test.
+Roslynk reports zero compiler errors.
+- Fresh optimized-reference decoding of four regenerated partition streams matches all 8,320 retained luma samples.
+  Twelve regenerated moving color streams match all 21,348 Y/U/V samples.
+Combined maximum error is **0** across **29,668** samples, with **0** samples exceeding one.
+These are same-bitstream decoder/reconstruction comparisons;
+  they do not establish separate-encoder parity or performance.
+No benchmark was run.

+The intra-edge investigation also confirmed these unresolved integration requirements:

+- `Av1PredictionDecoder.cs:989-1837` owns separate directional preparation, edge smoothing, upsampling, strength selection, and neighboring-mode selection.
+Native `reconintra.c:989-1082,1349-1381` uses endpoint extension, rounded nonnegative smoothing kernels, and clipped signed four-tap half-sample interpolation.
+  No new numerical discrepancy in those arithmetic kernels has been established by this comparison.
+- Encoder `Av1EncoderModeDecisionWorkspace.cs:50-53,133-135` retains four raw edge spans with one prefix sample.
+  The decoder needs writable prefix positions -1 and -2 and candidate-specific filtering; mutating those raw encoder spans across mode trials would contaminate later candidates. `Av1EncoderBlockWorkspace.cs:143-144` exposes transform scratch whose lifetime must be reconciled with directional prediction before sharing it.
+- `Av1IntraSuperblockEncoder.ModeDecision.cs:2272-2466` draws tiled edges from both committed reconstruction and the current candidate mosaic.
+Enabling filtering must preserve that distinction, coded extents, chroma neighbor ownership, corner preparation, and smooth-neighbor-dependent thresholds across all callers.
+  The sequence flag remains disabled pending that complete integration.
+The decoder's private kernels are not a substitute for the required shared closed-generic traversal and semantic-operator architecture.

 ### Required completion gates

 Motion-controller investigation continued after correction checkpoint `578ec34d9`: